swcarpentry/training-course/_submissions/round-08/2/2014-02-06-mcq-matrix-manipulation-in-r.md

     ## [1] 20 30

-Now, let&#8217;s create a matrix (or, you can think of this as a two-dimensional vector).
+Now, let's create a matrix (or, you can think of this as a two-dimensional vector).
 Remember, you can get help about this function with `?matrix`.

 <pre><code class="r">mat = matrix(1:20, nrow = 5)
 mat